SignalHound/soapy-bb60/README.md

 ### Installation

 1. Clone this repository.
-2. Run the following commands from the root directory of the repository:
+2. Run the following commands from the __BB60C__ directory of the repository:

 ```
 $ mkdir build